-As at December 31, 2020 and 2019, the Company's BOD approved the appropriation of retained earnings amounting to P2,500,000 for the purpose of capital investment for the expansion of the plant facilities, including but not limited to equipment rehabilitation, to accommodate new product line and the increase in volume requirements until 2021.
+As at December 31, 2020, the Company's BOD approved the appropriation of retained earnings amounting and P2,500,000 for the purpose of capital investment for the expansion of the plant facilities, including but not limited to equipment rehabilitation, to accommodate new product line and the increase in volume requirements until 2021.
+Such appropriation was reversed in 2021.